Vegetarian Lentil Soup: Hearty and Healthy

 Very Low Sodium

 This soup is a variant of one I used to make years ago, before my husband developed severe heart disease.
-He's been placed on a highly salt-restricted diet: not to exceed more than a 1500 mg of sodium per day.
+He's been placed on a highly salt-restricted diet: not to exceed more than a 1200 mg of sodium per day.
+That's nearly impossible to acheive!

 Now, go to your cupboard, and read the label on nearly anything in there that comes in a box or a can.
+Even bread has more sodium than you would think.
 Scary, right?
 There is no good way to achieve a diet that meets his restrictions without doing a lot of my own cooking from scratch, just as previous generations did.

 And so, I have become a reluctant dietitian/cook.
 I am a capable cook; even a good cook, if the mood takes me.
 Unfortunately, it's not one of my favorite activities, so I favor one-pot 'fix it and forget it' type meals.
 This hearty soup fills that bill very well, and your belly to boot.